- Our Work

 Title: Program Director

 Robert May is Program Director at the IJIS Institute.
-Bob has more than 44 years of experience in law enforcement and criminal justice.
+He has more than 44 years of experience in law enforcement and criminal justice.
 He currently directs the BJA Prescription Drug Monitoring Program, RxCheck, providing program management, technical assistance and oversight of the operation and maintenance of the RxCheck Hub.
-Bob also manages the BJS National Crime Statistics Exchange (NCS-X) project under a contract with RTI assisting industry and law enforcement agencies in their transition to National Incident Based Reporting (NIBRS).
-Bob also leads three Justice Mental Health Collaboration Program subcontracts from the CSG Justice Center.
+Mr. May also manages the BJS National Crime Statistics Exchange (NCS-X) project under a contract with RTI assisting industry and law enforcement agencies in their transition to National Incident Based Reporting (NIBRS).
+He also leads three Justice Mental Health Collaboration Program subcontracts from the CSG Justice Center.